Azure/azure-openapi-validator/docs/rules.md

 Please refer to [lro-provisioning-state-specified.md](./lro-provisioning-state-specified.md) for details.

+### LroPutReturn

+A long running put operation should have 201(Created) or 200 OK (per normal guidance) response code.

+Please refer to [lro-put-return.md](./lro-put-return.md) for details.

 ### LROStatusCodesReturnTypeSchema

 The '200'/'201' responses of the long running operation must have a schema definition.